pourih/pfs-servers-list/README.md

 *   **Geo-Location Aware:** Where possible, servers are tagged with their geographic location, helping you choose servers in specific regions.
 *   **Smart De-duplication:** We work to minimize redundant entries, providing a cleaner, more diverse list.
 *   **Continuous Improvement:** The system includes mechanisms to archive consistently failing servers and re-evaluate potentially good ones, ensuring the list's quality over time.

-## Who is this for?

-*   **General Users:** If you use proxy clients (like v2rayN, Nekoray, Clash, etc.) and want a reliable, "just works" list of servers to import, PFS is for you.
-Simply add the subscription link above to your client.
-*   **Developers & Tech Enthusiasts:** If you're building applications or tools that require proxy access, this curated list can serve as a valuable, pre-vetted resource.
-You can appreciate the automated testing and ranking that goes into maintaining its quality.

 ## How to Use: